schellenberg/computerscience20/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst

                 img.set_pixel(x, y, new_pixel)
             img.draw(win)

-As we saw in the last section, nested loops allow us to look through all of the pixels for an image.
-You will need to use a nested for loop for each of the following practice problems. *Although you could copy/paste much of the same template code for these problems, try to write out a full solution from scratch for at least 3 of the problems!*

 Warmup Problems
 -----------------

+.. note:: Your teacher may choose to work through the following problems to help build your confidence before you attempt the practice problems.

 Gray Scale
 ~~~~~~~~~~~

 See if you can create a **gray scale** version of the image.
 When looking at each pixel, you should average the red, green and blue intensities and then using that average value for setting the new red, new green, and new blue intensities. *Note that any RGB value that contains the same value for it's R, G and B amounts will be a gray value.
-For example, (100, 100, 100) is a dark gray, and (200, 200, 200) is a light gray.*
+For example, (50, 50, 50) is a dark gray, and (200, 200, 200) is a lighter gray.*

 .. activecode::  gray_scale